 The eight prescribed gross returns for equity funds in the first projection year shall be negative 25% to positive 10%, at 5% intervals.
 These gross returns shall be projected to occur linearly over the full projection year.
 After the first projection year, all prescribed equity fund return market paths shall assume total gross returns of 3% per annum.

-If the eight prescribed equity fund market paths are insufficient for a company to calculate the additional standard projection amount via steps (i) through (vii) outlined in Section 6.B.3.a, then the company shall include additional equity fund market paths that increase or decrease the prescribed gross returns in the first projection year by 5% increments at a time.
+If the eight prescribed equity fund market paths are insufficient for a company to calculate the additional standard projection amount via steps (i) through (v) outlined in Section 6.B.3.a, then the company shall include additional equity fund market paths that increase or decrease the prescribed gross returns in the first projection year by 5% increments at a time.

 VM-21 Section 6.B.6.b

-If the five prescribed interest rate market paths are insufficient for a company to calculate the Additional Standard Projection Amount via steps (i) through (vii) outlined in Section 6.B.3.a, then the company shall include additional interest rate market paths that increase or decrease the prescribed starting Treasury Department rates at each point on the term structure by increments equal to 25% of the difference between the Treasury Department rate as of the valuation date and 0.01%.
+If the five prescribed interest rate market paths are insufficient for a company to calculate the Additional Standard Projection Amount via steps (i) through (v) outlined in Section 6.B.3.a, then the company shall include additional interest rate market paths that increase or decrease the prescribed starting Treasury Department rates at each point on the term structure by increments equal to 25% of the difference between the Treasury Department rate as of the valuation date and 0.01%.
 The lowest interest rate to be used in this analysis is 0.01%.

 VM-21 Section 6.C.4

 4. Partial Withdrawals

 j.
+For contracts with no minimum guaranteed benefits, the partial withdrawal amount each year shall equal 3.5% of the Account Value.

+k.
 There may be instances where the company has certain data limitations, (e.g., with respect to policies that are not enrolled in an automatic withdrawal program but have exercised a non-excess withdrawal in the contract year immediately preceding the valuation date [Section 6.C.4.g and Section 6.C.4.i]).
 The company may employ an appropriate proxy method if it does not result in a material understatement of the reserve.

 VM-21 Section 6.C.10